Skip to content

 With the massive number of ads flooding the internet and offline world, people are turned off by ‘salesy’ content.
 Share something your customer may not know as educational content will peak your audience’s interest.

+Educational content represents the cornerstone of modern content marketing strategy.
+Rather than pushing products or services, businesses that provide genuine value through teaching establish authority and build trust with their audiences.
 Give them something valuable and informative instead of simply identifying the benefits of your product or service.
 Throw in a few Q&A or trivia-type teasers.
 Get your audience thinking, then reel them in with engaging content containing the answers to their questions.

-That is, searches with an informational intent are a powerful way to find new customers.
-That is, users who have a particular problem, but don’t yet know the product or service which will solve it.
+This also helps you to increase the volume of search terms which you can rank for.
+That is, searches with an informational intent are a powerful way to find new customers; users who have a particular problem, but don’t yet know the product or service which will solve it.

-Images & Video vs Text Based Content
+Images and Video vs Text-Based Content

 One of the biggest trends in recent years has been the increasing use of video, infographics and images as content marketing.

 Many companies are finding out that their customers prefer to see photos or watch videos.
-This is in addition to text, which still retains significant SEO benefits.
 After all, the right image not only tells a story but will also stick in the viewer’s mind.
+Video marketing has also evolved from optional to essential in the content marketing landscape.
+Now, around 49% of marketers use videos to tell customers more about their product or service, with 21% identifying short-form video content as delivering the best return-on-investment.

-Rather than replacing textual content entirely, multimedia content helps to raise the ranking potential of your text content.
-Media rich blog articles typically outrank their non-media counterparts by a massive degree.
+Of course, text still retains significant SEO benefits.
+So, rather than replacing textual content entirely, multimedia content helps to raise the ranking potential of your text content.
+Media-rich blog articles typically outrank their non-media counterparts by a massive degree.

 Managing Massive Amounts of Content

 Content is everywhere!
 Almost every website on the internet has some form of content, be it a blog, article, or a simple post.
+Add to this the explosion of content volume thanks to the AI-powered generation tools, which make it easier than ever to produce material.

-Include a picture or video to break up the content.
+Also, include a picture or video to break up the content.
 After all, photos and videos supporting the main theme will be easier to remember in the long run.
 While you can generate massive amounts of content, much of it will eventually be repetitive or lost due to lack of interest.

 Older users may perform internet searches in the traditional way by typing what they are looking for into the search bar.
-But younger members of your audience are starting to use voice assisted searches.
+But younger members of your audience are starting to use voice-assisted searches.
+This type of “natural language search” is based on the spoken word.

-This will not only increase your rankings for those who use voice assisted searches, it will also pull you up in ranking.
+Above all, think in terms of answers to questions or responses to statements.
+This will not only increase your rankings for those who use voice-assisted searches, but it will also pull you up in the rankings.

 Add Transparency and Authenticity to Your Content

+Over the years, advertising has used flashy gimmicks and “sales-speak” to get people to buy products.
+In some cases, advertising strategies are geared more toward blowing smoke than actual facts.
 Don’t just tell your audience about your product or write a nice product description.
 They want to see it in action and know the facts about how it works.

 Consumers want the real deal, not a fancy storyline.